zwave-js/node-zwave-js/docs/development/config-files.md

 				"maxValue": 2
 			},
 			{
-				// ... except the last one
+				// This one for all others
 				"label": "Sound configuration",
 				"valueSize": 1,
 				"minValue": 0,